 Violation of university rules or federal, state, and local laws.

-Violation of other published university rules, policies, standards, and/or guidelines, or behavior that could violate federal, state, or local law.
-University rules, policies, standards, or guidelines include, but are not limited to, those which prohibit the misuse of computing resources, rules for student groups or organizations, and residence hall rules and regulations.
+Violation of other published university rules, policies, standards, and/or guidelines, including, but not limited to, those which prohibit the misuse of computing resources, rules for student groups or organizations, and residence hall rules and regulations.
+Students may be held accountable under the procedures described in other published rules, policies, standards and guidelines and under the provisions of this Code regardless of whether action is undertaken under this Code.
+Students are responsible for reviewing and understanding the rules, standards and guidelines provided to them by their academic programs and colleges.
+Applicable policies are found at www.policies.osu.edu.

+Conviction or acceptance of responsibility – including a judicial finding of guilt, pleas of no contest or “no-lo contendere” – for state, local or federal crimes when the underlying behavior has a substantial connection or relationship to the university’s property, programs or could reasonably impact the health, safety, or security of members of the university community.

 Riotous behavior.

 Participation in a disturbance with the purpose to commit or incite any action that presents a clear and present danger to others, causes physical harm to others, or damages property.